seemoo-lab/AirGuard/privacy-policy/en.md

   * If the notification was classified as a false alarm
 * Optional feedback
   * If you have found a device which tracks you you can tell us where

+**This app does not include advertisements to users, ad libraries or tracking frameworks.
+Your data will never be shared with a third party**

 ## Data access